 Character Sketches » Jacob

 On the occasion of their birth in Gerar a medical Odyssey occurred.
 Jacob came out holding on to Esau's heel.
-His name means “he takes by the heel” or “supplanter,” and came from this unusual event.
+His name means “he takes by the heel” or “supplanter,” in acknowledgement of this unusual event.

 Little, if anything is given of the boyhood of the twins, but Esau became a hunter and fighter and Jacob became the quiet man like his father Isaac, a plain man living in tents.
 Jacob was able to strip Esau of his birthright because of Esau's carelessness and Jacob's subtilty at a time when Esau was weary and hungry.
 Shortly after Esau gave in to Jacob's deception for a “mess of pottage” Isaac moved his family to Beersheba.